 You cannot apply for this visa if you have already applied for or hold a Sponsored Parent (Temporary) Subclass 870 Visa.

-Contributory Aged Parent Visa Subclass 173 is usually processed to grant consideration stage faster than Parent or Aged Parent category visas (Non Contributory Parent Visa) as they are accorded a higher processing priority and there are more visa places available.
+Contributory Aged Parent Visa Subclass 884 is usually processed to grant consideration stage faster than Parent 103 visa or Aged Parent 804 visa (Non Contributory Parent Visa) as they are accorded a higher processing priority and there are more visa places available.
 This arrangement recognises that applicants for visas in the Contributory Parent category pay a significantly higher second visa application charge (VAC) as a contribution to their ongoing health costs.
 The main differences between the Parent and Contributory Parent category visas are: Significantly higher second Visa Application Charge, Higher Assurance of Support bond, Longer Assurance of Support bond period and Higher cost with shorter wait option.

 You must be sponsored by an eligible sponsor who seek theirs parents pr Australia.
 Usually you would be sponsored by an eligible child.
 If your child is under 18, you can be sponsored by an eligible relative or community organisation, and your sponsorship must be approved before you can be granted the visa.
 If you apply for this visa as a retiree you don't need a sponsor.